xxgicoxx/tearboty-bot/README.md

-# TearBoty - A Twitter bot for searching locations using emojis.
+# TearBoty

-TearBoty is a twitter bot for searching locations using emojis.
+TearBoty is an twitter bot for searching locations using emojis.

 ![Bot](http://i.imgur.com/DFkyqLU.png)